murugapl/manage-vaccinations-in-schools-guidance/app/guide/sharing-consent.md

     key: Sharing consent forms
 ---

-If schools haven’t provided parents’ contact details, they’ll need to send out consent requests and consent reminders that you’ve provided them with.
+If schools have not provided parents’ contact details, they’ll need to send out consent requests and consent reminders that you’ve provided them with.

 - [Copy of consent request email](/guide/consent-request-email)
 - [Copy of consent reminder email](/guide/consent-reminder-email)